 What is Thunderbolt vs USB C?

-Thunderbolt and USB Type C are different ways of allowing you to transfer data faster than regular USB ports.
+Thunderbolt and USB Type C are two different standards that offer faster data transfer speeds than regular USB ports.
 Thunderbolt offers significantly higher performance, with speeds up to 40 Gbps compared to the 10 Gbps offered by USB Type C. Thunderbolt also supports dual 4K displays and can provide power delivery up to 100W, while USB Type C is only capable of 45 W power delivery.
-Thunderbolt ports are much larger than USB Type C ports and do require an adapter in order to use them with a laptop or mobile device which could be a drawback for you.
+In addition, Thunderbolt ports are much larger than USB Type C ports and require an adapter in order to use them with a laptop or mobile device.

 What is Thunderbolt vs USB C dock?

-A Thunderbolt vs USB C dock is a device that allows you to increase the number of ports available on your laptop or other device.
-Thunderbolt docks offer greater speed, power delivery, and expandability than USB C docks due to their higher data transfer speeds and support for dual 4K displays.
+A Thunderbolt vs USB C dock is a device used to increase the number of ports available on a laptop or other device.
+Thunderbolt docks offer greater speed, power delivery and expandability than USB C docks due to their higher data transfer speeds and support for dual 4K displays.
 Thunderbolt docks also provide more ports, including Ethernet, HDMI, 3.5mm audio, SD card readers and more.
-These docks are capable of up to 100 W power delivery while USB C docks can only manage up to 45W.
+Additionally, they are capable of up to 100 W power delivery while USB C docks can only manage up to 45W.
 However, Thunderbolt docks are much larger than their USB C counterparts and require an adapter in order to use them with newer devices.

 Thunderbolt vs USB C 3.2